Grace to you!

 As I look at the picture of Divine Mercy (and I would suggest you fix your gaze on it as well), I see mercy as never before.
 I am reminded of the very nature of human weakness, the ugliness of sin and the triumph of God’s Mercy.

 Let me say this bluntly, sin is boring.

-Do you know what is exciting?
+Would you like to know what is exciting?
 It’s a penitent heart.
 It’s when a repentant person comes before the one sinned against, deeply sorry.
 Ask a priest at the confessional and he will tell you; ask parents with a problem child and they will inform you.
 The joys of reconciliation surpass that of many human excitements.

 Divine Mercy Sunday is a special day to be immersed in this most exciting aspect of human relationship with God.
 Don’t you realize when God stares at the sinner, He looks with compassion; and when He gazes at a repentant sinner, He looks with mercy?

 God’s mercy isn’t like ours.
 For us, mercy goes with memory.
 For us, we can forgive, but can’t forget.
 For us, people must merit mercy.
 For us, we have to make them pay for what they’ve done.
 Isn’t this an integral part of our justice system?
 For us, mercy keeps records.

 Divine Mercy is completely different.
 No one merits it.
 No one can afford it.
 It’s grace at its best.
 God forgives and deletes the memory, to use an imperfect human analogy.
 No track record any more.
 God’s mercy isn’t dependent on our restitution, because our restitution can’t, in strict sense, remedy the infinite consequences of sin.
 God’s priority isn’t retribution, but reconciliation.